Redline (2007 film): Box office

 The film opened at #11 at the U.S. box office, grossing US$3.9 million in 1,607 theaters in its opening weekend.
 The budget of the film was US$26 million and after six weeks in theaters, the film grossed US$6.8 million in North America.
 Furthermore, Cartoon Network sued Sadek for failing to pay the US$845,000 advertising fee.

 Reception

-The film was not screened for critics before it opened, but critical reviews after its premiere were near unanimously unfavorable.
+The film was not screened for critics before it opened, but critical reviews after its premiere were unanimously negative.
+Metacritic, which uses a weighted average, assigned the film a score of 24 out of 100, based on 12 critics, indicating "generally unfavorable" reviews.

 Jalopnik ranked the film number one on their list of The 12 Worst Car Movies of All Time.

 Home media

 Redline was released on DVD by The Weinstein Company on August 21, 2007.
 Christopher Monfette of IGN gave the DVD an overall rating of 5 out of 10, citing that it gives "more of the same; none of the new."
 The film has also been released on Blu-ray outside the U.S.